Our Verdict

 Should You Buy the Epson SureColor P700?

 This printer traverses every aspect of interest to both experienced and lay photographers.
 The question of value is often a personal one.
-However, we look at value as a cost to performance ratio.
+However, we look at value as a cost-to-performance ratio.
 In this light, the P700 is neither a deal nor a rip-off.
 This unit's price pretty much matches its performance.
 However, if you don't need a professional-quality printer, then this machine likely has less value for you since its performance will be underappreciated.

 What Other Photo Printers Should You Consider?